Noach: Interpretations related to god's instructions

 The Gemara read the words, "and to a cubit shall you finish it upward," in Genesis 6:16 to ensure that thus would it stand firm (with the sides of the roof sloping, so that the rain would fall off it).

-A Tanna read the words, "with lower, second, and third stories shall you make it," in Genesis 6:16 to teach that the bottom story was for the dung, the middle for the animals, and the top for Noah's family.
-A midrash, however, reported that some said that the words, "with lower, second, and third stories shall you make it," meant that the bottom story was for waste, the second for Noah's family and the clean animals, and the third for the unclean animals.
+A Tanna read the words "with lower, second, and third stories shall you make it", in Genesis 6:16, to teach that the bottom story was for the dung, the middle for the animals, and the top for Noah's family.
+A midrash, however, reported that some said that the words "with lower, second, and third stories shall you make it" meant that the bottom story was for waste, the second for Noah's family and the clean animals, and the third for the unclean animals.
 And the midrash reported that others said that the bottom story was for the unclean animals, the second for Noah's family and the clean animals, and the top for the garbage.
 The midrash taught that Noah managed to move the waste by arranging a kind of trapdoor through which he shoveled it sideways.

+Interpretations related to the mocking of Noah by contemporaries

-Noting that Genesis 6:9 calls Noah "a man," a midrash taught that wherever Scripture employs the term "a man," it indicates a righteous man who warned his generation.
+Noting that Genesis 6:9 calls Noah "a man", a midrash taught that wherever Scripture employs the term "a man", it indicates a righteous man who warned his generation.
 The midrash taught that for 120 years (deduced from Genesis 6:3), Noah planted cedars and cut them down.
 When they would ask him what he was doing, he would reply that God had informed him that God was bringing a flood.
 Noah's contemporaries replied that if a flood did come, it would come only on Noah's father's house.
 Rabbi Abba taught that God said that one herald arose for God in the generation of the Flood—Noah.
 But they despised him and called him a contemptible old man.